 Criminal jurisdiction in tribal areas

-Jurisdiction over offenses in Indian country may lie with federal, state, or tribal agencies depending on the particular offense, offender, victim, and offense location.
-For more information on tribal jurisdiction, see Census of Tribal Justice Agencies in Indian Country, 2002 (NCJ 205332) and also Jails in Indian Country, 2001 (NCJ 193400).
+Jurisdiction over offenses in Indian country may lie with federal, state, or tribal agencies, depending on the particular offense, offender, victim, and offense location.
+For more information on tribal jurisdiction, see State Prosecutors' Offices with Jurisdiction in Indian Country, 2007, Tribal Law Enforcement, 2008, Census of Tribal Justice Agencies in Indian Country, 2002, and Jails in Indian Country, 2017-2018.

 Indian country jails